alphahex99/Supcom2Cards/README.md

 #### v2.0.0
 * Fixed card stats being hidden from other mods in back-end
+* Fixed a lot of abilities still being active after death and between rounds

 #### v1.4.9
 * Reworked Darkenoid (insane buffs, restricted shoot direction -> Adds a downward shooting laser that scales with gun DMG)